Make a Donation!

 Des McAnuff and Pete Townshend

-Further auditions will take place, an audition date will be arranged, please leave your details on the audition form below and we will be in contact.
+If you think you might be interested, just leave your details on this form and we will be in contact.

 EDI Assessment